ebebbington/income-organiser/README.md

 # Income Organiser

+> :warning: **Archived because I have no intention anyomore to learn or use Electron**: This repository is only kept alive as a reference should I need to start using or learning Electron.

 This project demonstrates building a GUI application using Electron, written using JavaScript and HTML.

 Electron is a project that can be build using a few JavaScript files.
 It boils down to a `main.js` file using the Electron module to create a 'window', or rather an application.
 Where normal JavaScript and HTML can be used to display the UI and handle events.